 I just went grocery shopping and I lost power.
 All my cold food is spoiled.
 Is my grocery bill covered?

 Yes, with our homeowners enhancement endorsement.
 That's a fancy term for coverage that goes above and beyond.
 Take a picture of your refrigerator with the door open before you dispose of the spoiled food and hang on to your grocery receipt for replacement supplies.

 What if my neighbor’s tree fell on my house, or my tree fell on my neighbor's property?
 Whose insurance pays for damages?

 The short answer is- it's complicated.
 Both you and your neighbor should report the damage to respective insurance companies and allow the adjuster to review the claim.
-Learn more about what steps to take.
 After you take pictures, you can remove the tree or have it removed to prevent additional damage.
 Be sure to get an itemized receipt on the vendor’s letterhead for reimbursement consideration.
 If the tree removal

 My home is not livable.
 What should I do?